konova-mm/WebAppSecurity/Sql Injection.md

 ### Out-of-band SQLi -  an attacker is unable to use the same channel to launch the attack and gather results

+### Evasion Technique

+Use encryption.

+Obfuscate string to avoid pattern matching.

+Use Concatenation to confuse the IDS.

+Use encoding like ASCII encoding, hexadecimal encoding to avoid detection.

+Insert inline comments between query.

 ### [Audi 1 Lab](https://github.com/Audi-1/sqli-labs)
 ### [Audi 1 Lab Explaination](https://www.youtube.com/playlist?list=PLkiAz1NPnw8qEgzS7cgVMKavvOAdogsro)
 ### [Useful Link](http://index-of.es/Varios-2/Advanced%20SQL%20Injection.pdf)